B4LSEROS/Venmo/README.md

 # :credit_card: Venmo
 A payment app that mimics Venmo and features a user-friendly interface with secure transactions.
 It keeps track of payment history, uses modern encryption, and provides real-time updates.
+Built using Java and JavaFX, our app features a client-server model for seamless performance.

+## Preview

 <img src="https://i.imgur.com/d1K8Nti.jpeg" alt="alt text" width="300" height="200">

-<h2>hola</h2>
+## Full Description